-Conditional uses are those that can be allowed if approved by the Planning Commission and City Council-and they meet the requirements of section 10-12-33 and 10-12-29 in the city-code.
+Conditional uses are those that can be allowed if approved by the planning commission and city council and they meet the requirements of section 10-12-33 and 10-12-29 in the city code.
 It should be demonstrated that the proposed use is in concert with the General Plan, and zoning ordinances.
 The following can be allowed as conditional uses:

-- A. Accessory apartments (section 10-12-29 of the city code) - B. Agricultural building directly associated with agricultural development (Ord.
+- A. Accessory apartments (section 10-12-29 of the city code) - B. Agricultural building directly associated with agricultural development is allowed to stand alone or as an accessory building.
+(Ord.
 17-9, 9-26-2017)